elkhand/QuoraDuplicates/README.md

 # QuoraDuplicates
-CS224N Final Project: Determining if two questions are duplicates of each other.
+CS224N Final Project: Determining whether two questions are duplicates of each other.

 ## How to run the models